terra-campaigns/hostile/_hostileNotions.md

 - [ ] Crab is the popper from alien book
 - [ ] Prepare factions
 - [ ] 2 intelligent alien species: Ngar'tho+another one (no gods)
+- [ ] Add notes for things in the PCs past - when drained of sandbox ideas

 %% kanban:settings
 ```